Subscribe to the CT4F Newsletter to stay informed!

 THE SPIN:

-Some argue that if the Supreme Court sends this case back to lower courts to be reviewed under "strict scrutiny" (the toughest legal test), it will balance protecting children with respecting therapists' speech rights.
+Some argue that sending the case back under "strict scrutiny" (the toughest legal test) will create a fair balance between protecting children and respecting therapists' speech rights.

 THE TRUTH: